Scan-based trading

 Scan-based trading (SBT) is the process by which suppliers maintain ownership of inventory within retailers' warehouses or stores until items are scanned at the point of sale.
 Suppliers, such as manufacturers or farmers, own the product until it is purchased by the customer, with the store or venue then buying the product from the supplier and reselling it to the customer.
-Analysts in the grocery sector estimate scan-based trading accounted for $21 billion dollars in consumer goods purchased in the grocery industry alone in 2020, or nearly 3% of overall sales.
+Analysts in the grocery sector estimate scan-based trading accounted for $21 billion in consumer goods purchased in the grocery industry alone in 2020, or nearly 3% of overall sales.

 History

 Traditionally scan-based trading programs use electronic data interchange solutions as the key component to synchronize information on store locations (Organizational Structure 816), items (Price/Sales Catalog 832), daily sales (Product Activity Data 852), receivings (Receiving Advice 861), billings (Invoice 810) and payments (Remittance Advice 820) between a retailer and its Scan-Based Trading suppliers.

 Pros and cons

 In the magazine industry, the full implementation of SBT has been estimated to provide operational savings to the retailers and suppliers of $220 million per year.
 SBT can lead to improved retailer relationships.
 The greatest competitive advantage for a supplier is increased collaboration and visibility in its retail-trading partner's organization, including reduced cost for sales staff to service retailers.
 By using the coordinated “bi-directional item information synchronization approach" inherent in SBT, suppliers have reported a 7% to 13% reduction in sales force time spent communicating basic item information to customers, following up, and resolving queries.
 With partners agreeing on details like item, price, promotion and shrink at the onset of an SBT relationship, suppliers are able to better service accounts and reduce billing and invoice issues.
 The improved relationships also allow suppliers to use SBT as a competitive weapon to gain exclusivity at retailers.
 SBT suppliers are becoming increasingly aggressive in approaching retailers and offering to use SBT on all of their products in exchange for exclusivity in the retailer's stores.

 Another benefit can be increased sales.
 SBT suppliers have estimated that their increase in sales by switching to a scan-based trading model is from 1% to 5%.
 Despite what this industry- paid for study shows, sales are not increased by SBT.
 As long as sufficient product is in the store prior sales remain the same in newspapers.
 Actually given theft of the product due to non scanning sales will decrease when inventory is adjusted to reflect real sales, not just used product.

 SBT may also cause improved visibility of product sales.
 As a part of SBT programs, suppliers receive sales by item by store by date.
 This information provides the supplier with an up-to-date view on the sales of product which is useful in sales forecasting and inventory management.